 - When a white ring stars swirling around the Clean button, let go.

 - Remove the dust bin.

-- Press and hold the Clean button for 7 seconds, then let go.
+- Press and hold the Clean button for 7 seconds.

-- When the Roomba emits a tone, tap the Clean button again.
+- When the Roomba emits a tone, let go.

 - Press and hold the Clean, Home, and Spot Clean buttons simultaneously for 20 seconds, then let go.